Here is a list of the most common questions I get from clients looking to elope in Colorado:

 We’re thinking about bringing a few family members and our close friends with us, is that ok?

 Absolutely!
 You should surround yourself with whoever you feel most comfortable with.
 Whether that is just you two or if it’s a select group of people who care about you.
-Keep in mind that friends and family often make things take a bit longer due to family pictures and congratulatory hugs and celebrations, so you may want to consider adding a little more time for your photography.
+Keep in mind that I only do weddings with up to 15 guests, so if you’re planning on inviting more than 15 people, Andrea would be a great option as your photographer!

 What should we wear?